VedaWebProject/Tekst/docs/content/setup.md

 See [Configuration](#configuration) for details on initially configuring Tekst via this `.env` file.

+!!! danger "Attention!"

+    You need one initial administrator account to manage your Tekst platform.
+    Please read [Initial Admin Account](#initial-admin-account) to learn how to set it up!

 Build the docker images for the **Tekst-API** (server) and **Tekst-Web** (client) applications. **Important:** Whenever you decide to change one of `TEKST_WEB_PATH`, `TEKST_SERVER_URL` or `TEKST_API_PATH` in your `.env` file, you'll have to build the image for **Tekst-Web** (client) again, as these values are statically replaced in the code during the build process!

 ```sh